Days of Significance, Recognitions & Religious/ Spiritual Observances

 Metis Nation of Ontario website - Louis Riel Day page

-Week beginning on third Sunday of November: Bullying Awareness and Prevention Week
+Week beginning on the third Sunday of November: Bullying Awareness and Prevention Week

 Ontario has designated the week beginning on the third Sunday of November as Bullying Awareness and Prevention Week to help promote safe schools and a positive learning environment.